TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          array of key names (string / :ref:`stdWrap <stdwrap>`)

    Description
-         Use the scheme :ts:`meta.key = value` to define any HTML meta tag.
+         Use the scheme :typoscript:`meta.key = value` to define any HTML meta tag.

-         :ts:`value` is the content of the meta tag.
+         :typoscript:`value` is the content of the meta tag.
 If the value is empty (after trimming), the meta tag is not generated.

-         The :ts:`key` can be the name of any meta tag, for example :html:`description` or :html:`keywords`.
-If the key is :ts:`refresh` (case insensitive), then the :html:`http-equiv` attribute is used in the meta tag instead of the :html:`name` attribute.
+         The :typoscript:`key` can be the name of any meta tag, for example :html:`description` or :html:`keywords`.
+If the key is :typoscript:`refresh` (case insensitive), then the :html:`http-equiv` attribute is used in the meta tag instead of the :html:`name` attribute.